We are pleased that Comcast Business Class is our 2012-2013 event sponsor and will be our 2013-2014 event sponsor. Thank you, Comcast Business!

 Central Houston's members met for breakfast at the Hyatt to discuss the outlook for 2013 and Central Houston's major priorities and implementation of the organization's strategic plan, including business development, transportation improvements, enhancing the urban place, redevelopment initiatives, planning initiatives, marketing, retail, operations, and livability/education options.

-Membership Breakfast, December 11, 2012 Central Houston's members met for breakfast at the Plaza Club for a brief update on parks and green space, followed by presentations from Joe Turner, Houston Parks & Recreation Department; Roksan Okan-Vick, Houston Parks Board; Barry Mandel, Discovery Green Conservancy; and Guy Hagstette, Buffalo Bayou Partnership.
+December 11, 2012 - Parks and Greenspace Central Houston's members met for breakfast at the Plaza Club for a brief update on parks and green space, followed by presentations from Joe Turner, Houston Parks & Recreation Department; Roksan Okan-Vick, Houston Parks Board; Barry Mandel, Discovery Green Conservancy; and Guy Hagstette, Buffalo Bayou Partnership.

 This year's theme was Growing Region, Thriving Core.
 Bruce Katz presented the luncheon's keynote address, during which he introduced his recent research on metropolitan innovation and smart governance as a part of what he calls the Metropolitan Revolution.
 Katz is a vice president at the Brookings Institution and founding director of the Brookings Metropolitan Policy Program, which aims to provide decision makers in the public, corporate and civic sectors with policy ideas for improving the health and prosperity of cities and metropolitan areas.

 The program was recorded and can be seen here: